ocaml-flambda/flambda-backend/middle_end/flambda2/docs/to_cmm.md

 ### Closure offsets

 Closure offset computation is done in two steps.
-First is to accumulate all information about sets of closures and members of these in ia mutable
+First is to accumulate all information about sets of closures and members of these in a mutable
-structure: by iterating over all sets of closure sin the flamdba2 program body, we build a record for each set of closures.
+structure: by iterating over all sets of closures in the flamdba2 program body, we build a record for each set of closures.
 These records contain a list of closures and of env vars that belong to the set of closures; we will refer to them as slots.
 A slot is a member of a set of closures, currently a slot is occupied by either a closure or an env var.
-Additionally, each slot record all the sets of closures in which it appears (hence the need for a mutable data structure, since there can be a lot of cycles).
+Additionally, each slot records all the sets of closures in which it appears (hence the need for a mutable data structure, since there can be a lot of cycles).
 Additionally, earlier compilation units are checked for closure and env vars that already have assigned offsets